seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-  v1 migration counts where it ran (§11) every discovery search (§6), per coin, per book lane and per systemic lane: query, moment, and each hit taken with host, date, one line and class every forward candidate (§4): its event, side and anchor, the gate that decided it, and where it went — row, СОЗРЕВАЕТ item, catalyst line with its price, or refusal the three largest movers of x passing §3B's filters, and the dated event the hunt held for each or one search found after it (§7 item 98) any catalysts.json proposal (§6) every event found beyond the holding window, as written to the horizon store
+  v1 migration counts where it ran (§11) every discovery search (§6), per coin, per book lane and per systemic lane: query, moment, and each hit taken with host, date, one line and class the exchange list read (§6a): request, landing host, ts, records per catalogue and the oldest window date, and every record naming a symbol of c or x — title, the minute from its article or that it was not read, its class and where it went the hunt in §5 step 5's order: each step, completed or not, and the step the run stopped in the sec6_md5 this run computed, with §6a's command verbatim every forward candidate (§4): its event, side and anchor, the gate that decided it, and where it went — row, СОЗРЕВАЕТ item, catalyst line with its price, or refusal the three largest movers of x passing §3B's filters and the three list coins furthest from the median of c, and for each the event the hunt held or the search run after it (§7 item 98) any catalysts.json proposal (§6) every event found beyond the holding window, as written to the horizon store
 ```